 When people talk about carbon they usually mean carbon fibre composites.
-These carbon fibres are imbedded in a matrix of plastic.
+These carbon fibres are embedded in a matrix of plastic.
 Carbon fibres are industrially produced fibres made from raw materials containing carbon, which, by means of thermal processes, are set into a graphite-like order.
 Carbon fibres are extremely light and of enormous tensile strength.
 To technically use the only 5-8 µm thin filaments either as rovings (skein) or as unidirectional fabrics they are included in a plastic matrix.

 Some time later so called “Prepregs” became popular, “Prepreg” being short for “preimpregnated”.
 These Prepregs came immersed in a still wet plastic matrix, which makes for a better quality of the laminate with a more even distribution of the resin.